citp/privacy-policy-historical/h/ha/han/handsonnetwork.org.md

 **How You can Access or Correct Information**

-For instructions on how you can access the personally identifiable information that HandsOn Network site has collected about you online, or how to correct factual errors in such information, please click [here](mailto:info@HandsONetwork.org).
+For instructions on how you can access the personally identifiable information that the HON has collected from you, or how to correct factual errors in such information, please click **[here](mailto:info@handsonnetwork.org)**.

 To protect your privacy and security, we will take reasonable steps to help verify your identity before granting access or making corrections.

 **How to Contact Us**

-If you have any questions or concerns about the online policy for this site or its implementation you may contact us at [info@HandsONetwork.org](mailto:info@HandsONetwork.org)[.](mailto:info@handsonnetwork.org?subject=Privacy%20Policy%20on%20handsonnetwork.org)
+If you have any questions or concerns about the online policy for this Site or its implementation please **[contact us](mailto:info@handsonnetwork.org)**.

-### Updates & Effective Date

-From time to time, we may update this privacy notice.
-We will notify you about material changes in the way we treat personally identifiable information by placing a notice on our site.
-We encourage you to periodically check back and review this policy so that you always will know what information we collect, how we use it, and to whom we disclose it.

-_The Privacy Notice posted on this site was updated on or about May 30, 2008._